 The second trick advertisers use is to point out the product’s faults.
 Now, this sounds like a strange concept.
 Why would an advertiser draw attention to a product’s weak points?
 Well, it’s no secret that consumers tend to doubt marketing claims – for good reasons.
 Many simply aren’t credible.
 One way to raise credibility and make the customer believe in the product is to point out its shortcomings.
 I’ll give you an example.
 There was an ad for Volkswagen and the first image was a one-word headline: ‘lemon’.
 Now, a lemon is a fruit, of course, but ‘lemon’ in this context means ‘fault’ or ‘dud’.
 The next image was an inspector’s report stating that she had found a very small mark on the car’s glove compartment and it would have to be replaced before it was sold.
 So, the idea was that Volkswagen pays attention to detail and so the cars they sell are perfect when they reach the customer.
 The Lemon ad became a textbook example of how to optimize credibility.

 The next tactic is labelling.
 This is basically when the advertisement tells the buyers something good about themselves.
 A good example of labelling is when the Jif brand launched an advertising campaign called ‘Choosy mums choose Jif’.
-So by saying that mothers who chose Jif products were choosy, they were saying that mothers who chose different brands didn’t care about the food their kids ate.
+So, by saying that mothers who choose Jif products were choosy, they were saying that mothers who choose different brands didn’t care about the food their kids ate.
 Now, what mother doesn’t want to think of herself as a choosy mum?